Task-agnostic Out-of-Distribution Detection Using Kernel Density Estimation: Method

-The proposed method computes the final confidence score $\mathcal{C}_x$ from the scores predicted at each layer $l$ using a logistic regression classifier with parameters $\alpha_l$ (see Eq. (\ref{eq:final_score})).
-Training the classifier to learn $\alpha_l$ requires having access to both in-distribution and OOD images.
-Although, the in-distribution images, $X_{tr}$, are already available, it is difficult to capture all possible images not included in $P_{in}$.
-Lee \textit{et al.} \cite{lee2018simple} propose using adversarial examples as samples from $P_{out}$ to train a similar classifier.
-Another alternative could be using other datasets that are freely available and are known to be OOD.
-In our experiments, we investigate the effect of both approaches on the OOD detection performance.
-Once the OOD samples are obtained using one of the approaches, the classifier is trained by giving the confidence scores $\hat{p}_l$ as input where the labels are provided as positive for in-distribution images and negative for the OOD ones.
+The role of the logistic regression model is to distinguish between InD and OOD samples given the channel-wise confidence scores.
+Training for the weights $\alpha_{lc}$ requires having access to both InD and OOD images.
+Although the InD images, $X_{tr}$, are already available, it is difficult to capture all possible images in $P_{out}$.
+Lee et al. \cite{lee2018simple} propose using adversarial examples obtained by FGSM \cite{goodfellow2014explaining} as samples from $P_{out}$ for hyperparameter tuning.
+We use adversarial examples as OOD samples to train logistic regression in the proposed method.
+After obtaining OOD samples by applying adversarial perturbation to the images in $X_{tr}$ using FGSM, the logistic regression classifier is trained by using the confidence scores $\hat{p}_{lc}$ as inputs, and the output labels are provided as positive for InD images and negative for the OOD ones.
+Note that FGSM can work with any type of label that is for the task, e.g., image-level label for classification, ground truth mask for segmentation and so on.
+Therefore, using FGSM does not affect the task-agnostic nature of the proposed method.
+We present further details on the FGSM method in the supplementary materials for completeness.

-The classifier is trained to distinguish the scores $\hat{p}_{l}(x)$ of in-distribution images from the OOD ones.
-As described above, this is achieved by using only a set of samples from $P_{out}$.
-Even though the OOD space is very large to capture with such a small sample set, we have a prior knowledge that most of the images in the OOD space are likely to produce lower scores than the in-distribution ones.
-The classifier trained on the scores places a decision boundary between the lower and the higher scores, and the assumption is that the boundary generalizes for most of the in-distribution and OOD images.
-We empirically demonstrate that this assumption holds in many test cases and the confidence score obtained by the classifier $\mathcal{C}_x$ is better than the individual scores of the layers $\hat{p}_{l}(x)$ for OOD detection.